-We expect the shares to be approved for quotation on the Nasdaq Global Market, subject to notice of issuance, under the symbol "CADX."
+Our common stock has been approved for listing on the Nasdaq Global Market under the symbol "CADX."

 Before this offering, there has been no public market for our common stock.
 The initial public offering price will be determined through negotiations among us and the representatives.
 In addition to prevailing market conditions, the factors to be considered in determining the initial public offering price are